Updated: May 10, 2026

 Portugal Golden Visa program

-You are eligible regardless of age, provided you meet the financial and legal criteria.
+You are eligible when you are 18 years or older, provided you meet the financial and legal criteria.
 The program requires a qualifying investment, and applicants must meet the personal legal requirements.

 The qualifying investments are: